Introduction

 Speak up

-Employees who consider that conflicts of interests within the department may not have been declared or managed appropriately should speak up and notify their manager or the Assistant Director, Integrity and Corruption Investigations, 0418 570 796.
+Employees who consider that conflicts of interests within the department may not have been declared or managed appropriately should speak up and notify their manager or notify Integrity and Investigations.

 The department will take decisive action against employees who discriminate against or victimise those who speak up in good faith.